SirWellington/alchemy-test/Readme.md

 ## Repeat Tests
-Used in conjunction with [Alchemy Generator](https://github.com/SirWellington/alchemy-generator), repeat tests can make for powerful test quality.
+Used in conjunction with [Alchemy Generator](https://github.com/SirWellington/alchemy-generator), repeat tests can make for powerful test *quality*.

 ```java
 @Repeat(1000)